Lebanon bans two films in setback for tolerant image

 One of the banned films is "L'Inconnu du Lac" (Stranger by the Lake) from French director Alain Guiraudie, which deals with a homosexual relationship between two men.
 It was screened this year at Cannes Film Festival.

-Homosexuals face discrimination and alienation in Lebanon and have been prosecuted for years under a law forbidding "acts against nature", which judges often interpret as criminalizing sex between men.
+Homosexuals face discrimination and alienation in Lebanon and have been prosecuted for years under a law forbidding "acts against nature", which judges often interpret as criminalising sex between men.

 However, Beirut is also home to a large gay community and a gay tourism industry that includes bars and nightclubs.